Hi, I'm Picky Apricot Steve Andrews. In this webinar, I'm going to show you how to set up events on your Wild Apricot site.

 You can enable guest registrations so that registrants can register other people when they submit their own registration.
 You can choose to collect contact information for each guest or just ask for the total number of guests.
 You can also choose whether to charge a special price for guests.

-You can offer early-bird discounts by making a registration type only available up to a certain date.
+You can offer early-bird discounts and other limited time fees by making a registration type only available within a certain time period.

 Customizing event emails

-For each event, you can set up various announcements to automatically emailed to contacts in your database who aren't yet registered.
-You can also provide for registration confirmations to be automatically sent once a contact registered, and for event reminders to be emailed a certain number of days before the event.
+For each event, you can set up various announcements to be automatically emailed to contacts who aren't yet registered.
+You can also provide for registration confirmations to be automatically sent once a contact registers, and for event reminders to be emailed a certain number of days before the event.

 You can customize the various event emails by adding text, formatting, graphics,and links to each message.
 To personalize the message, you can use macros to insert specific information such as the recipient's first name or organization.

-Now that you've set up your registration types, you can enable registration.
+Now that you've set up your event, you can enable registration.

-So that visitors to your site can see your events and register for them, you need to add at least one event calendar page to your website – and make the page accessible to non-administrators.
+So that visitors to your site can see your events and register for them, you should add an event calendar gadget to a page on your website – and make the page accessible to non-administrators.

 You can customize the event calendar by adding introductory text, choosing the default view, and controlling what type of events are included.